quiltingcode/happening-react-frontend/TESTING.md

 | &check; | Users can not see the 'Add Event' button in the navigation bar
 | &check; | Tablet and mobile users can see the navigation bar options in a burger menu dropdown
 | &check; | Clicking a link from the navigation bar links automatically closes the burger menu
+| &check; | User can not sign in with false credentials - warning message displayed
+| &check; | User can not sign in without filling out all the input fields - warning message displayed
+| &check; | User can not sign up without filling out all the input fields - warning message displayed
+| &check; | User can not sign up if the two password fields don't match - warning message displayed
+| &check; | User can not sign up if the username chosen already exists in the database - warning message displayed

 | Status | **Homepage - User Logged Out**
 |:-------:|:--------|